 Kimberly is passionate about being involved with genres of music outside the realm of classical music.
 She is a member of the Toronto-based rock band Vaerisa, which was formed in 2018.
 Vaerisa has toured the east coast of Canada, and has taken part in festivals and events such as Toronto’s Indie Week, and been featured in Stencil Magazine UK.
 Vaerisa’s debut record ‘Heliograph‘ is set to be released through Sony/BFD in 2022.

 In addition to Vaerisa, Kimberly enjoys taking on projects from contemporary classical composers, has been recorded for a Star-trek episode soundtrack, performed in a punk-rock band at the House of Blues in San Diego, and recorded the theme song to the video game Renaine which will be available on the Nintendo Switch.

-Classically trained, she holds a Master’s Degree in Violin Performance from the Schulich School of Music of McGill University and a Bachelor’s Degree in Violin Performance from the Eastman School of Music.
-Her teachers include accomplished musicians such as Andrew Wan, Alexander Read, Mikhail Kopelman, Lynn Blakeslee, Jing Yan, and Alexandra Keegan.
+Classically trained, she graduated with a Master’s Degree in Violin Performance from the Schulich School of Music of McGill University in 2018 and a Bachelor’s Degree in Violin Performance from the Eastman School of Music in 2016.
+She has been coached and guided by wonderful musicians and people such as Andrew Wan, Leah Roseman, Alexander Read, Lynn Blakeslee, Jing Yan Bowcott, and Alexandra ‘Olga’ Keegan.